Alhambra Consulting Group

 When available, the complete list of active Registered Student Organizations (RSOs) for the current academic year can be found on the Office of Campus Life website.
 If you would like to contact the student leader(s) of this organization, please email [email protected].

-Our two purposes are… 1: To bring joy to the Williams campus and various external organizations through the performance of a capella music; and 2.
-To create a rich social environment for our members which allows them to create strong interpersonal bonds while pursuing their individual passions for the art of singing and song arrangement.
+The Springstreeters seek to bring joy to the Williams campus and various external organizations through the performance of a capella music while creating a rich social environment for our members which allows them to create strong interpersonal bonds while pursuing their individual passions for the art of singing and song arrangement.

 United Cerebral Palsy